pingcap/docs-tidb-operator/en/get-started.md

 ## Step 3: Deploy a TiDB cluster and its monitoring services

-This section provides instructions on how to deploy a TiDB cluster and its monitoring services.
+This section describes how to deploy a TiDB cluster and its monitoring services.

 ### Deploy a TiDB cluster